Pay Cards!: Bonus Round

 In the first phase of the bonus round, the champion was given four seconds to memorize the location of four cards.
 After four seconds, the cards were concealed and the champion selected a card from a deck Basaraba was holding.
 If the champion correctly recalled the location of the chosen card, he or she won $50.

 The second phase involved memorizing eight cards for eight seconds.
 Correctly locating the selected card increased the champion's winnings in the bonus round to $500.
 If the champion reached the final phase, twelve cards were presented for twelve seconds and the champion won $5,000 for selecting the correct card.

-If the champion made an incorrect guess in either the first or second phase, he or she forfeited the chance at $5,000 but could win the lesser amount from that phase with a second guess.
+If the champion made an incorrect guess in either the first or second phase, he or she forfeited the chance at the third phase, but could win the lesser amount from that phase with a second guess.
 The cards were reshuffled and displayed again for either four or eight seconds, depending on the level.
 The champion kept the $500 from the second phase if he or she made a mistake on the final phase, but did not earn a second chance.